inthewaves/AppUpdateServerGenerator/README.md

 ```

 ##### Delta generation
-The tool also supports generating deltas directly for convenience:
+The tool also supports generating and applying deltas directly for convenience:
 ```bash
 $ ./appservergen generate-delta [OPTIONS] OLDFILE NEWFILE OUTPUTDELTA
 $ ./appservergen apply-delta [OPTIONS] OLDFILE DELTAFILE NEWFILE
 ```
 See the help option `-h` for `OPTIONS`.
+Note that this works on ZIP files in general (APKs are ZIP
+files).

 ## Example of repository structure